LesleyForsyth/FLSIT735/Course 1/Week1/1-10-assymetric-intro.md

 ## Asymmetric cryptography

+Whitfield Diffie and Martin Hellman won the 2015 Turing Award, considered the most prestigious award in the field of computer science, for introducing the idea of asymmetric public-key cryptography back in 1976.
 The concept of asymmetric cryptography has no trivial analogy to daily-life applications.
-But we will do our best to explain it first in an intuitive way and later give it in a more formal explanation.
+But we will do our best to explain it first in an intuitive way and later give it in a more formal explanation. who published this concept in 1976.

 Imagine you have a lockable box with a groove, such as a mailbox.
 Only you have the key to lock an unlock such a box, so you make the box available for others to drop a message inside, again, same principle of mailboxes.
 People don't need to have a key to drop you a personal and confidential message.
 And because you and only you have the correct key, all messages within the box are secured from curious neighbours.